SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Using-Gherkin-Language-in-SpecFlow]].
+We use the GitHub wiki for authoring the documentation pages._

 The feature files that are used by SpecFlow to store the acceptance criteria of the features (use cases, user stories) of your application are described in a format that is called Gherkin.
 The Gherkin language defines the structure and a basic syntax for describing the tests.
 The Gherkin format was introduced by [[Cucumber|http://cukes.info/]] is also used by other tools.

 The Gherkin language is maintained as a separate project on GitHub: [[https://github.com/cucumber/gherkin]].
 A detailed description of the language can be found at [[https://github.com/cucumber/cucumber/wiki/Gherkin]].